alexroz555/minecraft-infra/README.md

 You must have:

 - An AWS account
-- A valid AWS key pair for SSH access
+- A valid AWS key pair for automated SSH access

 ### Environment Setup